-Therapy can help you with this by guiding you in addressing your thoughts, feelings, and experiences.
+Therapy (like emotion-focused therapy), can help you with this by guiding you in addressing your thoughts, feelings, and experiences.
 This process will lead you to understand and process the inner workings of your mind better.
 Tell your therapist your problems and concerns, and they’ll help you sort through them to clear your head.
 They can guide you to get rid of distractions and build better habits as well.

 Opening up to your therapist will aid you in letting your mind breathe.
 With your goals clear and your head free from disturbance, you’re one step closer to performing better.
 That way, you can organize your thoughts better and pour your energy into formulating effective marketing strategies.

 Therapy will help you with communication.
 Your therapist may ask you to do some exercises or talk about topics to help you express yourself well.
 That will allow you to formulate your ideas into coherent thoughts and effectively communicate them.